Folobe26/iOS-mortal-roadmap/README.md

 Then is runloop.
 Runloop is something highly investigated by now.
 If you are still strange with it, check this [official doc](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/Multithreading/RunLoopManagement/RunLoopManagement.html#//apple_ref/doc/uid/10000057i-CH16-SW1) and [source code of __CFRunLoopRun](https://opensource.apple.com/source/CF/CF-1153.18/CFRunLoop.c.auto.html)

-- UIKit & IGListKit && YYText
+- UIKit && IGListKit && YYText && SDWebImageView && Lottie && CoreAnimation/Graphcis [junior]

 Actually, most iOS developer call themselves UIKit caller.
 Just kidding..
 But it does reflect the relationship between UIKit and development of iOS.
 UIKit builds every app's entire world.
 Each app has a UIWindow as the key window.
 Then we have to set up a root UIViewController of this key window.
 Then commonly we put a UITableView or UICollectionView in the root viewcontroler.
 Each row of the tableview or collectionview has some UIImageView and UIButton and UILabel and UITextView.
 Some of imageviews are set up with UIGestureRecognizers, then they can interact with users to respond to specific gestures.
 A simple but complete app is built done.